Your-Spy/spy-bodycam/README.md

 # SPY-BODYCAM SYSTEM
-Spy bodycam script offers a bodycam overlay on your screen and lets you see other players bodycam.
+Spy bodycam script offers a bodycam overlay on your screen and lets you see other players bodycam and car dashcams, It lets you record a short video and sends it to the discord for you to see with detailed player log.

 ## Discord Support
 For any assistance or questions, feel free to join my Discord server: [https://discord.gg/dg9tFH3F2P](https://discord.gg/dg9tFH3F2P)